Legatus (Nova Roma)

 Only the senate can appoint a legatus, however, the senate may authorize appointments by certain magistrates or governors in advance, in justified cases.

 There are two main types of legati within the Nova Roman Republic:

 Legatus pro praetore

 The legatus pro praetore (commissioner in place of praetor) is a kind of provincial governor appointed by the senate.
 This is the lowest rank among the governors and it is given to a person who hasn't served as praetor or consul.
 See also other types of governors.

 Legatus of the provincial governor

-The exact title of a legate depends on the title of the governor who appointed him.
+The exact title of a legate subordinate to a governor depends on the title of the governor who appointed him.
 We can see the following five variants: